thatsdone/mpmt/README.md

       * This enabled mpmt1.py thread mode running in the same parallelism with multiprocessing mode.
 I checked using in-house built Python 3.13.0a6 on Ubuntu 22.04 with PYTHON_GIL=0 environment variable.

 * TODO
   * Add some more languages.
-(Java, Erlang, Haskell, Swift, Closure, WebAssembly(?), TypeScript, Racket ...etc)
+(Java, Erlang, Swift, Closure, WebAssembly(?), TypeScript, Racket ...etc)

 ## 2. A simple test program for inter thread/process communication